takeshixx/advent-calendar-2020/xmas-socks/README.md

 ![XMAS Socks](permitted/sock.png)
 ![XMAS Socks](permitted/sock.png)

-Only servers allowed in the access control list can get the SOCKS.
+Only source IPs allowed in the access control list can get the SOCKS.

 ## Build with Docker